pdf-raku/PDF-Tags-raku/README.md

 Tag | Mnemonic | Description
 ---------|-----|------------
-Figure | |
-Formula | |
-Form | | form widget
+Figure | | An image or graphic that is referenced by the text Formula | | A scientific or mathematical formula element Form | |  An editable PDF field used to complete a form

 ### Non-structure tags:

 Tag | Mnemonic | Description
 ---------|-----|------------
-Artifact | | used to mark all content not part of the logical structure ReversedChars | | every string of text has characters in reverse order for technical reasons (due to how fonts work for right-to-left languages); strings may have spaces at the beginning or end to separate words, but may not have spaces in the middle
+Artifact | | Used to mark all content not part of the logical structure ReversedChars | | Every string of text has characters in reverse order for technical reasons (due to how fonts work for right-to-left languages); strings may have spaces at the beginning or end to separate words, but may not have spaces in the middle

 Classes in this Distribution
 ----------